Lightning eliminate Hurricanes, advance to Cup semifinals

 Vasilevskiy finished with 29 saves and stumped the homesteading Hurricanes for the third time in as many series games at PNC Arena.
 The former Vezina Trophy winner as the NHL’s top goaltender and a finalist this year had allowed just two goals on 70 shots through the first two games to open this series.

 Then, after a wild Game 4 in Florida that saw each team score four second-period goals, Vasilevskiy turned away all shots to help the reigning Stanley Cup champions advance.
+It was his third career postseason shutout, each coming in three straight series clinchers, starting with last year’s Cup clincher against Dallas.

-Among his saves was a huge glove stop of a 2-on-1 short-handed chance by Carolina’s Vincent Trocheck.
+Among his saves Tuesday was a huge glove stop of a 2-on-1 short-handed chance by Carolina’s Vincent Trocheck.

 Point’s goal came moments later on a gorgeous effort.
 He took a feed from Alex Killorn to his backhand side near the crease, went to his forehand before returning to the backhand to get Carolina netminder Alex Nedeljkovic off balance just enough to score at 4:06 of the second.